pyLiveNodes/LiveNodes/README.md

 ## Citation

-If you use LN-Studio in your research, please cite it as follows:
+If you use Livenodes and/or LN-Studio in your research, please cite it as follows:

 As of 2024 there is no dedicated paper to LiveNodes yet.
 I'm working on it.
 But for now, please cite the following paper:
 ```